CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 :no_entry: Navigating to files on disk.

-:no_entry: These Microsoft Edge features: Service workers, Push Messages, and WebVR.
+:no_entry: These Microsoft Edge features: Service workers and Push Messages.

 ## Add the WebView control to the Visual Studio Toolbox